Japanese Machinery Industry - Fanuc FIELD

 The Japanese Machinery Industry

+Updated Feb.
+8, 2026.
 The industrial machinery market is constantly growing.
 Between 2000 and 2014, global production value of machine tools more than doubled from under $40 billion to over $80 billion.
+Since then, the market continued to expand, reaching 91 billion in 2025.
 And the market is becoming more and more international.
 As in other industries, Asia has become one of the most important markets worldwide.

-With China, Japan and South Korea beside Germany and the U.S., three of the five largest machine consumers and producers in 2015 hailed from Asia.
+With China, Japan and South Korea beside Germany and the U.S., three of the five largest machine consumers in 2025 hailed from Asia.
 Other countries like Taiwan or Vietnam are becoming important manufacturers and buyers, too.

 With Japan, Asia is also home to one of the most established and developed markets: The Japanese machinery industry is of global renown for its high quality brands.